-COLORADO COMMISSION ON UNIFORM STATE LAWS
+COLORADO COMPISSIL, ON UNIFORM STATE LAWS Article 7, Chapter 63, C.R.S.
+1963, As Amended

-- 63-7-1.
-Commission on uniform state laws creation. -- (1) There is hereby created the Colorado commission on uniform state laws which shall consist of four members who shall be appointed for terms of two years each, and until their successors are appointed, and in addition thereto any citizen of this state, who because of long service in the cause of the uniformity of state legislation, shall have been elected a life member of the national conference of commissioners on uniform state laws. - (2) The four members shall be appointed or reappointed by joint resolution of the general assembly no later than ten days after the convening of the first regular session of the general assembly held in each odd-numbered year.
+63-7-1.
+Commission on uniform state laws - creation.
+(1) There is hereby created the Colorado commission on uniform state laws which shall consist of four members who shall be appointed for terms of two years each, and until their successors are appointed, and in addition thereto any citizen of this state, who because of long service in the cause of the uniformity of state legislation, shall have been elected a life member of the national conference of commissioners on uniform state laws.

+(2) The four members shall be appointed or reappointed by joint resolution of the general assembly no later than ten days after the convening of the first regular session of the general assembly held in each odd-numbered year.
 Two commissioners shall be appointed from the general assembly and two commissioners from the public at large.
-Appointments to fill vacancies shall be made by the legislative drafting committee for the unexpired term of the vacant office. - (3) The four members of the commission shall be attorneys admitted to practice law in the state of Colorado. - 63-7-2.
-Compensation expenses. -- The members of the commission shall receive a per diem of twenty dollars for each day actually spent in the transaction of official business of the commission in the state of Colorado.
-In addition thereto, each member shall be reimbursed for expenses incurred in the performance of official duties. - 63-7-3.
-Meetings organization. -- The commissioners shall meet at least once a year and shall organize by the election of a chairman who shall hold office for a term of one year and until his sucessor is elected.
+Appointments to fill vacancies shall be made by the committee on legal services for the unexpired term of the vacant office.

+(3) The four members of the commission shall be attorneys admitted to practice law in the state of Colorado.

+63-7-2.
+Compensation - expenses.
+The members of the commission shall receive a per diem of twenty dollars for each day actually spent in the transaction of official business of the commission in the state of Colorado.
+In addition thereto, each member shall be reimbursed for expenses incurred in the performance of official duties.

+63-7-3.
+Meetings - organization.
+The commissioners shall meet at least once a year and shall organize by the election of a chairman who shall hold office for a term of one year and until his successor is elected.
 The director of the legislative drafting office shall be ex officio the secretary of the commission.

-- 63-7-4.
-Duties of commissioners. -- Each commissioner shall attend the meeting of the national conference of commissioners on uniform state laws, and both in and out of such national conference shall do all in his power to promote uniformity in state laws where uniformity may be deemed desirable and practicable; said commission shall prepare and transmit a report and their recommendations to the general assembly on or before January 1 of each year concerning subjects of legislation upon which uniformity among the states may be deemed desirable, and concerning the proceedings and recommendations of the most recent meeting of the national conference of commissioners on uniform state laws. - 63-7-5.
-Terms of present commissioners extended. -The commissioners for the promotion of uniform state laws, appointed pursuant to article 2 of chapter 135, C.R.S.
-1963, shall, on the effective date of this article, constitute the initial commissioners under this article, to serve until the convening of the first regular session of the forty-seventh general assembly; but nothing in this article shall be construed to prevent the reappointment of any such commissioner by the general assembly pursuant to section 63-7-1.
+63-7-4.
+Duties of commissioners.
+Each commissioner shall attend the meeting of the national conference of commissioners on uniform state laws, and both in and out of such national conference shall do all in his power to promote uniformity in state laws where uniformity may be deemed desirable and practicable; said commission shall prepare and transmit a report and their recommendations to the general assembly on or before January 1 of each year concerning subjects of legislation upon which uniformity among the states may be deemed desirable, and concerning the proceedings and recommendations of the most recent meeting of the national conference of commissioners on uniform state laws.

+63-7-5.
+Repealed by Chapter 100, Session Laws of Colorado 1972.